Blog

 In this segment, we engaged with Joseph Guido, a seasoned anatomic pathology lab consultant, to explore the burgeoning realm of digital pathology solutions and their pivotal role in modern labs.

-The Pandemic's Impact on Lab Workflow Management
+The Pandemic's Impact on Laboratory Workflow Management

 The onset of the COVID-19 pandemic brought about a seismic shift in how industries operate, with the healthcare sector, particularly medical laboratories, finding themselves at the epicenter of this generational change.